-I spent 5 years working with eating disorders (and all co-occurring disorders) at Center for Discovery, and then 1.5 years at Youth & Family Counseling, working with sexuality issues, first offenders, adolescents, self-harm, depression, school problems, family issues, gender identity, LGBTQ+, and couples.
-Now, I do telehealth in private practice, while also maintaining a full-time position with Center for Discovery, where I advocate with insurance companies to ensure that clients receiving eating disorder treatment in Texas are getting services authorized by their insurance plans.
-I see my private practice clients, on evenings and weekends.
+I have worked with eating disorders since 2015 (at all levels of care), and also spent 1.5 years at a non-profit recently, working with sexuality issues, first offenders, adolescents, self-harm, depression, school problems, family issues, gender identity, LGBTQ+, and couples.
+Now, I do telehealth in private practice, based out of Plano, TX, and I specialize in working with the LGBTQ+ population, all eating disorder diagnoses, and with the polyamorous and kink communities surrounding the Dallas area.
 I also work with Dr. Stephanie Waitt of Texoma Specialty Counseling on a weekly basis, and see eating disorder clients and lead online ED support groups for that practice!
 I am certified in TF-CBT (trauma-focused cognitive behavioral therapy), and practice often out of that mode of therapy.
 I also lean heavily on feminist theory, the enneagram, and reality theory, although I change things up to fit each client that I’m working with.

 2. How did you get started in your career?